plan-be/iode/doc/dev/DESCRIPTION.md

 ### k\_lec.c {#T53}

-Implemention of the LEC library virtual functions for SCL and VAR references.
+Implemention of the LEC library virtual functions for Scalar and VAR references.

 |Syntax|Description|
 |:---|:---|